Instructors

 Hannah began Pilates in her teens as part of her ballet training, and started pursuing her STOTT Pilates Certification during high school.
 She completed her Pilates certification in 2010, and also has her B.S. in Health Studies with a concentration in Physical Activity and Exercise.

-Hannah loves that Pilates can meet everyone where they are at in their own health and wellness journey.
+Hannah loves that Pilates can meet everyone where they are in their own health and wellness journey.
 She prioritizes an attention to proper form during her classes while also ensuring you leave feeling strong and energized.
 Her favorite moments with clients are when they learn something new about themselves and their bodies

 Nellie Malany